SumoLogic/sumologic-solution-templates/azure-collection-terraform/README.md

 - **Requirement**: Each app requires specific log/metric sources to be configured

 ### Data Sources

+Following are the list of Data Sources managed by this module.

 #### azurerm_client_config.current
 Retrieves current Azure authentication context.